Hive-Systems/pyfair/docs/generally.rst

 +------------+--------+-----+-------------------+

 This follows with what we know about Loss Event Frequency.
-It is the number of threat events that conver to loss events.
+It is the number of threat events that convert to loss events.

 Step 3: Calculate Our R Using LEF and LM
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~